Post Revisited, Reedited, Reworded, Reblogged From Mar 26th 2018

 She cried for almost a day and threw at me suggestions of inappropriate behaviour – which was absolutely astonishing a claim l thought!
 How can anyone possibly class another as unseemly with something like that?

-Whilst her accusation of improper behaviour l believe was incorrect for that particular incident, it was not the first time as an adult that others had referred to me as unsuitable in my choice of language or communications, humour, dress code or just my very demeanour!
+Whilst her accusation of improper behaviour l believe was incorrect for that particular incident, it was not the first time as an adult that others had referred to me as unsuitable in some of my choices of language or communications, humour, dress code or just my very demeanour!
 As a youngster some of my deeds were classed as challenging whilst now in an older format l was merely disproportionate for my years!

-As a youngster l was classed by my Parents as challenging and misplaced, insensitive to other people’s emotions and feelings and always seemingly walking around with my foot in my mouth!
+As a youngster l was classed by my parents as challenging and misplaced, insensitive to other people’s emotions and feelings and always seemingly walking around with my foot in my mouth!
 [That is an interesting turn of words all by itself].
 They would say of me back then, that it appeared that as far as l was concerned, there was no ‘Slow trickle or refinery’ it was all one big expletive!
 If not in my spoken word, but the way l constantly suffered ‘tantrums’ in public, or displayed an ‘arrogant’ style of erratic and unpredictable behaviour’ when in the company of others!

 Appropriate and l have not always walked in hand harmoniously – at times we clash and conflict over what is deemed acceptable versus what is not becoming!
 At times even now, although not as much as l have got older and – wiser – l have been known to be considered to act in a profoundly extraordinary fashion with regards my actions.